Delaware Route 299: Route description

 DE 299 heads east from the Maryland state line on two-lane undivided Warwick Road, passing through farmland.
 At the state line, the road continues west into Maryland as MD 282.
 Shortly after the state line, the route curves north, with US 301 toll road parallel to the east.
 The road enters the town of Middletown and turns southeast, widening to a four-lane divided highway as it comes to a diamond interchange with US 301, where the name changes to Levels Road, before reaching an intersection with DE 15.
-At this point, DE 15 and DE 299 become concurrent and head northeast on four-lane divided Middletown Warwick Road.
+At this point, DE 299 turns northeast and becomes concurrent with DE 15, heading northeast on four-lane divided Middletown Warwick Road.
 From here, the roadway enters the commercial western part of Middletown.
 At an intersection, the two routes split, with DE 15 heading northwest on Bunker Hill Road, DE 299 turning east onto West Main Street, and Middletown Warwick Road continuing north.
 The route narrows to a two-lane undivided road and heads east across the Delmarva Central Railroad's Delmarva Subdivision line at-grade into the downtown area of Middletown.
 In the center of town, DE 299 intersects DE 71 (Broad Street).